Modifications to Existing Court Orders

 relationship.

-FULLY LICENSED BY THE TEXAS SUPREME COURT
+LICENSED BY THE TEXAS SUPREME COURT

 Admitted to the US Federal Courts, Northern District of TX

-Member of the Texas Family Law Section of the
+Member of the Texas Family Law

-Texas State Bar Association
+Section of the Texas State Bar Association

 |